visiotec/vtec_ros/README.md

 rosbag play vtec_test_tracker.bag
 ```

-Now you should see in RViz the tracking process.
+Now you should see in RViz the tracking process using the default parameters from the launch file.

 ### Running from a live camera ###